-Behavior and physiology are the two domains where I do most of my work, and I try to integrate them as much as possible.
+Behavior and physiology are the two areas where I do most of my work, and I try to integrate them as much as possible.
 Usually this results in some combination of movement analysis or tracking with evaluations of animal health, stress, or nutrition.
-I also conduct research on the role of predators and use classic behavioral ecology approaches and I am a firm believer in linking theory with observation and natural history.
+I also conduct research on the role of predators and use classic behavioral ecology approaches to link theory with observation and natural history.
 Below are three of my primary areas of focus.

 Shark ecology, behavior, and physiology

 Sharks are one of the most popular groups of animals on the planet, although today populations of many species are threatened due to overfishing.
 I am fortunate to have a large research program focusing on advancing our knowledge of these iconic predators, and using this information to inform their conservation.
 These projects focus on understanding the behavior, stress, nutrition and energy, and reproduction of sharks off North America and the Caribbean, as well as in the Pacific and Indian Oceans.

 Predator-prey relationships shape entire ecosystems and I am very interested in the role top predators play on food webs and in the lives of humans.
 I am primarily looking at how predators affect prey species in marine ecosystems, but I am also involved in similar research in the air, and on land.
 This work involves looking at the effects predators have on prey species through direct consumption and also through fear-based, indirect methods.